manwar/theweeklychallenge/content/blog/aws-s3-bucket-events.md

 <br>

-We need `S3` bucket for testing the trigger.
+We need `S3` bucket for testing the event trigger.

 <br>